Obama Called Inequality 'The Defining Challenge Of Our Time.' He Didn't Do Much About It.

 In December 2013, President Barack Obama addressed representatives from anti-poverty nonprofits gathered in Washington, D.C.’s chronically depressed Anacostia neighborhood.
-There, the president declared war on economic inequality.
+He declared war on economic inequality.

 “A dangerous and growing inequality and lack of upward mobility... has jeopardized middle-class America’s basic bargain ― that if you work hard, you have a chance to get ahead,” Obama said.
 “I believe this is the defining challenge of our time: making sure our economy works for every working American.